 A streamlined selection of key language patterns will be taught with an emphasis on repetition, recycling, and rehearsing with most teaching and learning activities linked to sentence builders.
 Pupils will learn phrases or chunks with a long-term aim of internalising the target language.
 Listening and reading activities (receptive skills) will be used to introduce new language patterns.
 Speaking and writing activities will consolidate and strengthen these new structures, with a view to pupils being able to speak and write with greater spontaneity and confidence (productive skills).

 Interleaving (referring to key language patterns and chunks on a regular basis) will be an essential part of teaching, giving pupils plenty of opportunity to recycle language from parts of the term or year.
-Teachers will follow Dr Gianfranco Conti’s MARSEARS approach over the course of years 7 to 9, thus the aim of our curriculum design is increased spontaneity and internalization of language.
+Teachers will follow Dr Gianfranco Conti’s MARSEARS approach of EPI (Extensive Processing Instruction) over the course of years 7 to 9.
+This means focusing on patterns and chunks of language, rather than isolated words and grammar rules.
+Thus, the aim of our curriculum design is increased spontaneity and internalisation of language.

 The music curriculum at The Corbet School is designed to: